 7:00 a.m.-5:00 p.m.

 Facilitating visitation is a priority for patient-centered care and communication.
-Our stable supply of PPE now allows us to provide full protection for staff and visitors.

 - Surgery Center patients will be allowed one accompanying visitor.
 All elective and non-emergent surgery patients will be tested for COVID-19 72 hours prior to surgery.
 Patients are then asked to reasonably social distance until the time of their surgery or procedure.
 If a patient has repeat procedures scheduled, more than 72 hours apart, they are required to re-test, and if they do not, they will be treated as though they are positive.
 This applies to ALL patients.